Dawesie/battleship_to_update/README.md

 ![alt text](images/game_rules.jpg)

 Once the level is inputted the playing board is generated.
 The user will see the grid of “o”s and then be asked to input a row value.
+The user is advised that the game is using zero indexing.

 ![alt text](images/playing_grid.jpg)